soum-aya/lifestyle-blog/README.md

 # My first blog/website

-this blog is a clone to one of my favourite blogs <https://sayyes.com/>.
+the frontend design of this blog is based on one of my favourite blogs <https://sayyes.com/>.

 I built this blog using React.js and tailwind css for the front-end.